repository-preservation/lcmap-ccdc/docs/faq.rst

 Firebird, presumably by Cassandra admins.

 If you are running the local Cassandra image, you are the Cassandra admin.
-In that case, edit :code:`test/resources/test.schema.setup.cql` then run :code:`$ make docker-db-test-schema`.
+In that case, edit :code:`test/resources/schema.setup.cql` then run :code:`$ make db-schema`.

 How do I run the included Apache Cassandra server?
 --------------------------------------------------